nk3099/ipl-azure-data-engingeering/README.md

 # <a name="Dataset"></a>Dataset
-For this project, we are going to use the [IPL Dataset](https://data.world/raghu543/ipl-data-till-2017)[google](google.com).
-These Datasets consist of three tables customer, orders, and order_items.
+For this project, we are going to use the [IPL Dataset](https://data.world/raghu543/ipl-data-till-2017).
+Also, added the dataset in [data]() folder

+These Datasets consists of following tables:
+- Ball_by_Ball
+- Match
+- Player
+- Player_Match
+- Team

 # <a name="Tech-Stack"></a>Tech Stack
 - PySpark